whitelilydragon/ShangMuArchitect/README.md

 # Accuracy Issues

-When reported in-game behavior differs from Freedom Planet, use the "Accuracy" tag to your reports.
+When reported in-game behavior differs from Freedom Planet, use the "Accuracy" tag for your reports.

 Inaccuracy reports are dealt with on a case-by-case basis.
 Many cases of innaccuracy were unintended, and should be brought to light with your reports, while some in-game behaviors differ from Freedom Planet intentionally, with justifications specific to Shang Mu Architect.